Bourn23/twitter_event_simulator/README.md

 # TODOs
 ## New TODOs
 [] LLM use cases:
-- create a user _ personality + tweet history
+- create a user _ personality + tweet history [longer tweets + it would be interesting to see how multimedia information adds to it as well]
 - generate tweet _ personality + tweet history + world event + tweet feed

 ## OLD TODOs